mohdfareed/machine-setup/README.md

 ## Caveats

-- Dotfiles and dev directories have to be changed in both `zshenv` and `setup.sh`.
+- Dotfiles directory is set in both `zshenv` and `bootstrap.sh`.
 - Dotfiles repository structure is hardcoded.
-- GitHub authentication info might need to be updated in `setup.sh`.
+- GitHub authentication info might need to be updated in `bootstrap.sh`.
-- Zsh directories are set in both `zsh.sh` and `zshenv`.

 ## Decommissioning Process

-- Backup terminal profile to `dotfiles/resources`
+- Backup terminal profile to `dotfiles/resources`.
+- Backup gpg and ssh keys.
-- Backup virtual machines
+- Backup virtual machines.
-- Choose the changes to preferences and formulae, casks, and apps to push
+- Choose the changes to preferences and formulae, casks, and apps to push.
-- Sign out from device
+- Sign out from the device and Find My app.

 ## TODO

 - Add extra script for unnecessary setup
 - Switch to The Unarchiver
 - Setup GPG key for signing
-- Run unnexessary scripts manually
+- Run unnecessary scripts manually
 - Add unnecessary testing scripts to use in extra scripts